This article will help you:

 Finally, in the left-side rail, you'll find links that take you to the unexpected errors dashboard (discussed above) and to the change log.
 The change long lists every change made to events and properties by users in your organization.

-There are six other tabs in the Govern panel: Events, Event Properties, User Properties, Groups, Group Properties, and Advanced, each of which provides tools for managing the various data types you'll track with Amplitude.
+There are nine other tabs in the Govern panel: Events, Event Properties, User Properties, Derived Properties, Warehouse Properties, Groups, Group Properties, Channels, and Advanced, each of which provides tools for managing the various data types you'll track with Amplitude.

 Use Govern to manage your events and properties

 Govern gives you a central location where you can create, edit, manage, block, and delete events, event properties, and user properties.
 For instructions on how to perform these tasks, click the links below.